axismaps/axis-jekyll/_posts/2019-03-26-big-data-with-docker-in-the-cloud.md

 ```

 ## Running the Images
 With the Docker image built and uploaded, we’ve created a stable environment that we know will run our code anywhere.
-The next step is to write a simple script that will create VMs and tell them to run our Docker image with some specific commands.
+The next step is to write a simple script that will provision virtual machines (VMs) and tell them to run our Docker image with some specific commands.
 We’re using [DigitalOcean](https://www.digitalocean.com/) as our cloud host, but you should be  able to do this with any provider.

 All of this works because when we create a new VM on DigitalOcean, we can send it some bash commands to execute immediately after it starts up.
 These commands are: